adwestwood22/testing-with-mocha-and-chai/README.md

-# testing-with-mocha-and-chai
+# testing webservice with mocha and chai
-basic testing example with Mocha js and Chai js for web service requests
+A basic testing example of a webservice with Mocha js and Chai js.

 This sample uses the Mocha and Chai framework to do a simple test of the FaaService restful service.